osmandapp/web/main/docs/user/navigation/guidance/map-during-navigation.md

 | *"<Translate android="true" ids="approximate_bearing"/>"* | Determines the bearing based on the navigational route you are following.    | The setting is visible only if the OsmAnd [Development plugin](../../plugins/development.md) is enabled. <br /> This option should be enabled if the orientation of the directional map is flipped or jiggles when using [Android Auto](../auto-car.md#issues).   |

-### Animate my location
+### Animate my location (Android: Animate own position)

-This setting provides a smooth animation of the "My location" point moving on the map during navigation.
-Note that the animation takes about 1 second, which creates a slight delay for the "My location" position to display on the map relative to your location.
-For Android, this item named **Animate own position** is located in the "Other" section of the General Settings menu.
+Creates a smooth map panning effect versus the "My Position" icon when in motion.
+The effect introduces a slight delay versus ground truth of about 1 second.
+For Android, this item is named **Animate own position** and located in the "Other" section of the each profile's General settings menu.
+Enabling this has been reported to create some pronounced lag issues under some circumstances, disable if such issues arise.

-**POI Types**.
+### POI Types

 You can select one or many from standard OsmAnd POI types or make your own [POI filter](../../search/search-poi.md) and select it to display POI on the map.

-**Map style POI**.
+### Map style POI

 Each POI type in OsmAnd assigned a specific icon and color.
 POIs' [zoom level](../../map/vector-maps.md#details) and design could be different in some [map styles](../../map/vector-maps.md#default-map-styles).